-Treatment for COVID Long Haulersby Bashar Khiatah, MD & Amylee Amos MS, RDN, IFMCPLifestyle
+Treatment for COVID Long Haulersby Bashar Khiatah, MD & Amylee Amos PhD, RDN, IFMCPLifestyle

 The number of COVID-19 cases increases with every new variant, and with those new cases come more and more individuals who are, fortunately, recovering from COVID.
 Over the last two years, we have learned much about this virus that has impacted the world.
 Many research studies have been undertaken to understand the symptoms of COVID.
 Now as modern science has a foundational understanding of the management and treatment of COVID, we need to shift our focus onto the individuals who have survived COVID, but face a high risk of continued health concerns as a result of the disease.
 COVID survivors have a 75% chance of post COVID symptoms such as fatigue, muscle weakness, sleep disturbance, cognitive dysfunction, and more for months after the acute stage of illness.
 This is now known as Post-COVID syndrome (1-4).
 Only time will tell what other long hauler symptoms and conditions may arise even years from now.